-In respect of the second question, as noted in our response to Question 5.1.2, supra, the General Prohibition would not normally apply to exempt persons.
+LCH would not be deemed to be domiciled, resident or carrying on business in this jurisdiction by virtue solely of providing clearing services to a Relevant Clearing Member.
+However, for regulatory purposes LCH would be deemed to be carrying on regulated activities in this jurisdiction.
+In any event, and in respect of the second question, the relevant regulatory system applies in this jurisdiction in the same manner as in England and Wales.
+As noted in our response to Question 5.1.2, supra, the General Prohibition would not normally apply to exempt persons.
 An "exempt person" includes, inter alia, a UK central counterparty in relation to which a recognition order is in force ("RCCP").
-The status of RCCP is restricted to UK central counterparties that meet the requirements of EMIR.
-With effect from 12 June 2014, LCH has been recognised by the Bank of England as an authorised central counterparty under Article 14 of EMIR and is therefore an RCCP and an exempt person under FSMA.
+The status of RCCP is restricted to UK central counterparties that meet the requirements of EMIR.5 With effect from 12 June 2014, LCH has been recognised by the Bank of England as an authorised central counterparty under Article 14 of EMIR and is therefore an RCCP and an exempt person under FSMA.6